 The Bernoulli Equation

 Bernoulli's principle states that a fluid particle's energy remains constant as it travels along a streamline.
-Any change in potential, kinematic or pressure energy is compensated by a change in the other two energy values.
+Any change in potential, kinetic or pressure energy is compensated by a change in the other two energy values.
 The equation is:

 The usefulness of Bernoulli's principle is when we know the state at one point in the streamline, and we know two of the energy values at a second point.
 Using this information we can find the state at the second point.
 Since energy is constant, we can equate the two points and solve for the unknown value.